RasanenTapio/AzureR/README.md

 6. Generate summary tables and output.
 7. Output: Output most likely outliers.
 (Score outliers according to three models and return most likely outliers.)

-Outlier detection with subsampling (Mahalanobis distance)
+Outlier detection with subsampling and Mahalanobis distance

-1. Sample small number of rows from matrix (for example n = 3): X_i
+1. Sample small number of rows from matrix (for example n = 3): X
 2. Calculate covariance matrix
 3. Calculate inverse of covariance matrix
-4. Calculate Mahalanobis distances for all observations to sample X_i
+4. Calculate Mahalanobis distances for all observations to sample X
 5. Select minimum distance
 6. Stantardize and z-test